Physical Graffiti: Side three

 "In the Light" was recorded at Headley Grange in early 1974.
 It was initially called "In the Morning" and went through several rehearsals and takes to work out a basic structure.
-A drone/chant introduction was later added to the piece.
+Page later added a drone/chant introduction.

 "Bron-Yr-Aur" was a solo acoustic piece by Page, named after the cottage where he had composed and arranged much of Led Zeppelin III with Plant.
 It was recorded at Island Studios in mid-1970.
 The track was later used as background music in the group's film The Song Remains the Same.

 "Down by the Seaside" was originally written as an acoustic track at Bron-Yr-Aur in 1970, and was influenced by Neil Young.
-It was reworked as an electric track during sessions for the fourth album the following year.
-Page and Bonham led the arranging, changing tempo from the slow to fast section and then back again.
+The band reworked it as an electric track during sessions for the fourth album the following year.
+Page and Bonham led the arrangement, changing the tempo from slow to fast and back again.

 "Ten Years Gone" was mostly composed by Plant about an old love affair, and was combined with an instrumental piece from Page, featuring overdubbed electric and acoustic guitar parts.
-When the track was performed live, Jones played a triple-neck guitar featuring mandolin, six- and 12-string guitars, in order to try to reproduce the various guitar overdubs on the studio recording.
+When the track was performed live, Jones played a triple-neck guitar featuring mandolin, six- and 12-string guitars to reproduce the various guitar overdubs on the studio recording.